KulikDM/pythresh/docs/ranking.rst

 true labels, the best option is to use other robust statistical metrics that have a strong correlation to the above mentioned scores.

-To find these meta-metrics a good starting point is to know what data can be used to compute them.
+To find these proxy-metrics a good starting point is to know what data can be used to compute them.
 In the case of unsupervised outlier detection, there are essentially three main components: the exploratory variables (X), the computed outlier likelihood scores, and the thresholded binary labels.
-With these, criteria can be set to apply meta-metrics that can then be ranked to provide an list of best to worst performing outlier detection methods with respect to these metrics.
+With these, criteria can be set to apply proxy-metrics that can then be ranked to provide an list of best to worst performing outlier detection methods with respect to these metrics.

 **************
- Meta-Metrics
+ Proxy-Metrics
 **************

-High correlation with the MMC and F1 scores has been seen for the following meta-metrics.
+High correlation with the MMC and F1 scores has been seen for the following proxy-metrics.
 Correlation tests were done on the ``arrhythmia, cardio, glass, ionosphere, letter, lympho, mnist, musk, optdigits, pendigits, pima, satellite, satimage-2, vertebral, vowels,``and ``wbc`` datasets using the ``PCA, MCD, KNN, IForest, GMM,`` and ``COPOD`` outlier detection methods and the ``FILTER, OCSVM, DSN,`` and ``CLF`` thresholding methods on each dataset.
-While high correlation was noted overall, there were significant low or even inverse correlation relationships indicating that the meta-metrics are general or sub-optimal indicators to the best performance.
+While high correlation was noted overall, there were significant low or even inverse correlation relationships indicating that the proxy-metrics are general or sub-optimal indicators to the best performance.

-The ``RANK`` method in ``PyThresh`` uses these meta-metrics to rank the performance of the outlier detection methods against each other with respect to the selected threshold or thresholding method.
+The ``RANK`` method in ``PyThresh`` uses these proxy-metrics to rank the performance of the outlier detection methods against each other with respect to the selected threshold or thresholding method.